malin84/transportation_networks_of_china/README.md

 |first-rate       | First-Rate Road| 国家I级公路            | mixed |

 #### Design Codes
 The variable `year_std` records the publication year of the applicable design standard for a given segment.
-The detailed design standards are as follows.
+The detailed design standards are as follows:

 | `year_std` | Full Name | Full Name in Chinese | Standard Code|Mode |
 |----------|-----------|----------------------|-----|-------|